241580L/DesCode-M1/README.md

 6. Type a commit message
 7. Click on ✓ that says "Accept Commit Message" (on top right)

-**NOTE:**
+**FYI:**
+To view your remote connection, type `git remote -v` (no response means you have no connection)

-If you pressed the commit button, your changes are commited to the LR but not on Github.
+If you pressed the "✓ Commit" button, your changes are commited to the local repository, but not on Github.
-To save your changes to github, perform the following steps:
+To save your changes to Github, perform **ONE** of the following steps:
-1. Click on "Sync Changes" (The blue button with the arrows) OR
+* Click on "Sync Changes" (The blue button with the arrows, located in Source Control)
-1. Type `git push origin main`
+* OR type `git push origin main`

-##
+## Using GIT Console
 1. Type `git add`
+2. Type `git commit -m <message>`
-2. Type `git push origin main`
+3. Type `git push origin main`

 ## Basic Commands
 ```